-The course will mainly focus on practical language skills and field study.
-Nevertheless the focus of this course is on oral proficiency in the context of public health and health sciences, including the critical thematic areas of healthcare in the public and private sectors in Madagascar.
-This course builds on students' linguistic groundwork to help them understand the issues and challenges of public health and the organization of the health system in Madagascar, to define and master the concepts of public health, and to appropriate population-based approaches to public health.
+The onsite term will mainly focus on practical language skills and field study.
+Nevertheless, as with the online term, the focus of this course is on oral proficiency in the context of public health and health sciences, including the critical thematic areas of healthcare in the public and private sectors in Madagascar.
+This course builds on the linguistic groundwork provided in the online course, which helps students understand the issues and challenges of public health and the organization of the health system in Madagascar, to define and master the concepts of public health, and to appropriate population-based approaches to public health.
 This linguistic groundwork also enhances students' oral proficiency so that they are better prepared to lead discussions in French with a range of professionals working in the field of healthcare.
 Students will have the opportunity to apply their oral proficiency in small mini research projects on a topic of their choosing.
 The French for Health Sciences course uses classroom and field instruction to achieve these aims, in addition to improving students' oral, reading, and writing skills.
-During the term, students will do language practice in homestays, lectures, and during field visits.
+During the onsite term, students will do language practice in homestays, lectures, and during field visits.